MianAliKhalid/react-to-do-list/to-do-list/Readme.md

 4. **Start the development server:**
     - npm run dev

-### Usage
+### 📚 Usage

-1. **Add a Task**: Click on the "Add Task" button and fill in the task details.
+1. **➕ Add a Task**: Click on the "Add Task" button and fill in the task details.
-2. **Edit a Task**: Click on the edit icon next to the task you want to update.
+2. **✏️ Edit a Task**: Click on the edit icon next to the task you want to update.
-3. **Delete a Task**: Click on the delete icon next to the task you want to remove.
+3. **🗑️ Delete a Task**: Click on the delete icon next to the task you want to remove.
-4. **Mark as Complete**: Click on the checkbox next to the task to mark it as complete or incomplete.
+4. **✅ Mark as Complete**: Click on the checkbox next to the task to mark it as complete or incomplete.
-5. **Filter Tasks**: Use the filter options to view tasks by their priority or completion status.
+5. **🔍 Filter Tasks**: Use the filter options to view tasks by their priority or completion status.

-### Contributing
+### 🤝 Contributing

 Contributions are welcome!
 Please follow these steps to contribute: